model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 scope).

-The borrow checker also ensures for us that none of the temporary variables borrow in a way that would be able to observe the moditication in `pop` which would occur for instance if the user wrote `old(self)`.
+The borrow checker also ensures for us that none of the temporary variables borrow in a way that would be able to observe the modification in `pop` which would occur for instance if the user wrote `old(self)`.
 Instead of borrowing copies should be created (e.g. `old(self.clone())`).
 This is only enforced for safe rust though.